 Reflection Canyon Viewpoint

 Only those that are up for a long hike will enjoy the ultimate reward.
 Hiking to Reflection Canyon will involve a 15 mile journey after a 50 mile drive on an unpaved road to access the trailhead.

 If you want to catch it at sunrise, you’ll need to be hiking the day before and camp overnight.
 The long hike means that this hike is best reserved for those with experience hiking and camping in the desert.

 The Wave is one of the most exciting and unique places in all of the US.
 Due to its limited availability of permits, very few visitors actually get to experience it.

 Less than 70 people are permitted to visit the area and the only way to obtain a permit is through a lottery system.
-The advanced lottery allows visitors to apply 4 months in advance of your planned hike date, while the daily lottery allows applications 2 days before.
+The advanced lottery allows visitors to apply four months in advance of your planned hike date, while the daily lottery allows applications two days before.